The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 The Mediterranean diet is a heart-healthy eating plan based on average recipes and foods of Mediterranean-style cooking.

-The diet combines the basics of healthy eating – and a splash of yummy olive oil and perhaps a glass of red wine – among other elements characterizing the traditional cooking style of countries bordering the Mediterranean Sea.
+The diet combines the basics of healthy eating – a splash of yummy olive oil and perhaps a glass of red wine – among other elements characterizing the traditional cooking style of countries bordering the Mediterranean Sea.

 Although it’s called the Mediterranean diet, it’s not a strict diet program.
 It will not tell you what to eat and not consume.
 It’s a lifestyle that promotes consuming all food groups but gives more weight to people with maximum health benefits.

-Here is how you can start eating among the healthiest foods in the world?
+Here is how you can start eating among the healthiest foods in the world.

 Key Elements of the Mediterranean diet